Intempus-Inc/Intempus.org/docs/support.md

 <div style="max-width: 615px; margin-left: 15px;">

  <p>
-  Intempus is equipping agents with an understanding of time and space, so the autonomous machines of the future may "think" like a human can.
+  Intempus is equipping agents with an understanding of time and space, so the autonomous machines of the future may "feel" like a human can.
  </p>

   <p>